-Henry Ford at Home works closely with patients who have COPD to help them achieve their goals of leading fuller and more-active lives.
-Our COPD Program is designed to help patients monitor their condition and provide tools to help manage their COPD.
-As part of the COPD program, patients receive home health nursing visits from Henry Ford Home Health Care with the option to add Henry Ford e-Home Care services, including telehealth monitoring.
-Henry Ford at Home also carries a full line of medical supplies and healthy living items through Henry Ford Health Products to support patients with COPD.
+Henry Ford at Home works closely with patients who have chronic illnesses to help them achieve their goals of leading fuller and more-active lives.
+Our Chronic Care Management Programs are designed to help patients monitor their condition and provide tools to help manage their condition.
+As part of the Chronic Care Management Programs, patients receive home health nursing visits from Henry Ford Home Health Care with the option to add Henry Ford e-Home Care services, including remote patient monitoring.
+Henry Ford at Home also carries a full line of medical supplies and healthy living items through Hart Medical Equipment to support patients with chronic illnesses.

 What to expect

-Participation in the Henry Ford at Home COPD Program begins with an initial visit by a Home Health Care nurse within 48 hours of your doctor’s referral.
+Participation in the Henry Ford at Home Chronic Care Management Program begins with an initial visit by a Home Health Care nurse within 48 hours of your doctor’s referral.
 Nurses and/or therapists will make three to four visits per week for the first two weeks, and will gradually decrease frequency to prepare for discharge from Home Health Care.

 A Home Health Care nurse will:

 - Make a list of your medications and communicate with your doctor to be sure that he/she knows what medications you are taking.